top of page

 I’m often asked what inspires my paintings.
 Personally, I don’t have a singular muse or source of inspiration.
 I gather ideas from nature, books, films, conversations with people but most of the time I am stirred by Scripture.
 After inspiration strikes, it is followed by conceptualization, usually in the form of multiple rough sketches.
 This helps me to develop my original thought into an artwork.

 With A Man of Sorrows, I started by drawing a ram in a thicket.
-As I drew the thicket, it reminded me of the twisted crown of thorns put upon Yeshua’s head by the Roman soldiers.
+As I drew the thicket, it reminded me of the twisted crown of thorns put upon Jesus' / Yeshua’s head by the Roman soldiers after they arrested Him.
 In my mind’s eye, the thorns took on the form of the vicious barbed wire stretched across the concentration camps of Nazi Germany.

 So, why a ram?
 Genesis 22 tells the story of when God called Abraham to sacrifice his only son, Isaac, on Mount Moriah.
 So, Abraham began one of the greatest acts of obedience in recorded history.
 At the top of the mountain, Abraham builds an altar, binds Isaac to it and lifts his hand to strike his son.
-As he is about to plunge the knife into his beloved child, the Angel of the Lord calls to Abraham and tells him to stop.
-Abraham finds a ram caught in a thicket, and sacrifices it in exchange for Isaac.
+At that moment the Angel of the Lord calls to Abraham and tells him to stop.
+Abraham finds a ram caught in a thicket and sacrifices it in exchange for Isaac.

 Amazingly, about 700 years before Jesus was born, the Jewish prophet Isaiah prophesied that “a Man of Sorrows” would come and carry the burden of the world’s transgressions.
 The whole of Isaiah chapter 53 is significant but for the sake of brevity, I will mention only verses 3 to 6: “He is despised and rejected by men, A MAN OF SORROWS and acquainted with grief.
 And we hid, as it were, our faces from Him; He was despised, and we did not esteem Him.
 Surely He has borne our griefs and carried our sorrows; yet we esteemed Him stricken, smitten by God, and afflicted.
 But He was wounded for our transgressions, He was bruised for our iniquities; the chastisement for our peace was upon Him, and by His stripes we are healed.
 All we like sheep have gone astray; we have turned, every one, to his own way; and the LORD has laid on Him the iniquity of us all.”